Hoi-Jeon/Verilog-for-Mic-in-Matrix-Creator/README.md

 ## Test bench of FPGA code for PDM microphones

-In order create a test bench for reading and post-processing data **only** from 8 PDM microphones, some parts of the above full FPGA strucutre were selected and modified.
+In order to create a test bench for reading and post-processing data **only** from 8 PDM microphones, some parts of the above full FPGA strucutre were selected and modified.
 Its Hierarchy in *Xilinx ISE Deisng Suite* is shown below:

 ![TestBench_Structure](Pictures/FPGA_TestBench_Structure.png)
 </br><*A structure of Test Bench for PDM microphones*>

-### Mic_Array_TB.v
+### Mic_Array_Tb
 *"Mic_Array_TB.v"* is the main module for this test bench.
 Here, several important frequencies are defined as follows:

 - System clock frequency: 150 Mhz